 You’ve probably read a horror story or two about people’s braces sticking together when they kiss.
 It’s just not true!
 It is almost impossible to get stuck together when kissing.
 Braces are made of significantly fine material, and they are not magnetic.
 Don’t let this myth put you off getting braces.

 10. Braces Give You a Lisp

-Unless you have inside braces, they should not impact your speech – although sometimes temporary slight spacing could cause a temporary change – most people adjust quickly.
+Unless you have inside braces, they should not impact your speech.
+Sometimes temporary and slight spacing could cause a temporary change in speech, though most people adjust quickly.

 11. Your Teeth Will Be Straight Forever After Braces

-Without consistent and proper use of a retainer after getting braces removed, your newly straight teeth can move and become crooked once more.
+Without consistent and proper use of a retainer after getting braces removed, newly straightened teeth can move, becoming crooked once more.
 It’s just as important to wear your retainer long-term to protect and maintain your new, straight smile.